N8BWert/nengine/README.md

-# NEngine
+# Nate-Engine

 ## Description

-NEnging is a proof of concept project I'm working on when I'm bored.
-The main concept is that NEngine is a game engine backed by the entity component system (ECS) model.
+Nate-Engine is a proof of concept project I'm working on when I'm bored.
+The main concept is that Nate-Engine is a game engine backed by the entity component system (ECS) model.
 I'm probably going to use it to make a few tui games or something but I'd highly recommend against anyone else using as it is purely a test and most real projects should probably use something like bevy.

 ## Goal